kubk/mobx-log/README.md

 - [mobx-react-devtools](https://github.com/mobxjs/mobx-react-devtools) is deprecated
 - [mobx-formatters](https://github.com/motion/mobx-formatters) doesn't support Map & Set.
 Also it's just a proxy formatter, not a logger

-### Credit
+### Example project
-All credit for Chrome formatting functionality goes to Nate Wienert and [this repo](https://github.com/motion/mobx-formatters).
-Thank you.
+This library has example project located in `./example` folder.
+It is used for development purposes.
+To run it go to `./example` folder and run `npm run start`.